CogentRedTester/mpv-sub-select/README.md

 This command will force subtitle selection during runtime based on the current audio track.

 ### `script-message sub-select [arg]`
 This command will enable/disable the script.
 Valid arguments are `enable`, `disable`, and `toggle`.
-If the script is enabled then the current subtitle track will be reselected.
+If the script gets enabled then the current subtitle track will be reselected.

 ## Configuration